jvictor-am/jvictor-am/README.md

 ## Hey, I'm Joao Victor and be welcome to my profile 😄 !

-### I'm passionate about web and mobile programming, JavaScript Stack first, and almost a Telecommunications Engineer which will graduate this year 2020.
+### I'm focused on web and mobile programming, always learning and improving (JavaScript stack at this moment), and almost a Telecommunications Engineer which will graduate this year 2020.

 Make sure to check it out my repositories and don't hesitate to contact me.
 I'm looking for a great opportunity in software development.
 Thank you!